johnpancoast/precept/README.md

 precept
 =======

-A collection of abstract PHP logic for creating a domain/model layer.
+PHP logic for creating a domain/model layer.

 *This is a work in progress.
 Docs to come.*